shortishly/tansu/README.md

 # Quick Start

-To start a 5 node Tansu cluster:
+To start a 5 node Tansu cluster using Docker:

 ```shell
 for i in {1..5}; do